 1- Peptic ulcer Bleeding.

-> peptic ulcer refers to a breakdown in the lining of your stomach or duodenum, which in turn can bleed and cause black watery diarrhea in server causes.
+Peptic ulcer refers to a breakdown in the lining of your stomach or duodenum, which can bleed and cause black watery diarrhea in severe cases.

-> People usually have peptic ulcers due to the abuse of “Non-Steroidal Anti-Inflammatory Drugs” or due to H. Pylori infection.
+People usually have peptic ulcers due to the abuse of “Non-Steroidal Anti-Inflammatory Drugs” or H. Pylori infection.

-> In the United States, up to 73% of patients with Peptic ulcer disease (PUD) suffer from bleeding ulcers (causing vomiting of blood or black watery diarrhea) (ref).
+In the United States, up to 73% of patients with Peptic ulcer disease (PUD) suffer from bleeding ulcers (causing vomiting of blood or black watery diarrhea) (ref).

 How to suspect Peptic Ulcers (as a cause of black watery diarrhea).